 This interaction with the pituitary gland also means that less follicle stimulating hormone and luteinizing hormone are produced, both of which help with testosterone production and muscle repair/growth.
 So minimizing this interaction is crucial to recovery and testosterone reduction levels.

-Nolvadex will also stop the conversion of testosterone into estrogen in the body, giving it a double edged attack on helping you to raise production of testosterone, which is suppressed by many SARMs.
+Nolvadex will also stop the conversion of testosterone into estrogen in the body, giving it a double-edged attack on helping you to raise the production of testosterone, which is suppressed by many SARMs.

 Using Nolvadex As A PCT

 Just to be clear, some SARMs mimic the production of testosterone, which over a few weeks fools your body into thinking it has plenty, therefore lowering its own actual production.